nerc-project/nerc-docs/docs/openshift/applications/editing-applications.md

     ![Edit an application](images/edit-an-application.png)

-2. Click on any of the options available to edit regarind your application, the pop-up form will be pre-populated with the values you had added while creating the applicaiton.
+2. Click on any of the options available to edit resource used by your application, the pop-up form will be pre-populated with the values you had added while creating the applicaiton.

 3. Click **Save** to restart the build and deploy a new image.